Liam Halligan

 He was awarded a first class honours MA in Drama & Performance from University College Dublin in 2018.

-Declan Donnellan, Phyllida Lloyd, James Macdonald, Annie Castledine, John Doyle and Laurence Boswell.
+Sir Hugh Hunt, Declan Donnellan, Phyllida Lloyd, James Macdonald, Annie Castledine, John Doyle and Laurence Boswell.

 AWARDS

-Liam was nominated for an Irish Times Theatre Award as Best Director
+He was nominated for an Irish Times Theatre Award as Best Director

 Speaking in Tongues